alpas/alpasdev/src/main/resources/docs/logging.md

 ### [Configuration](#configuration)

 Alpas does away with the traditional way of configuring your app using xml and properties files.
-However, configuring of logging is done using couple of xml files.
+However, configuring logging is done using a couple of xml files.
 To make it convenient, two xml configuration files for Logback is created for you when you scaffold a new project.
-Make sure to copy these files to your production server esp. if you are deploying using a fat JAR.
+Make sure to copy these files to your production server especially if you are deploying using a fat JAR.

 <div class="sublist">